lcnbr/PhysVault/equations of motion in a Schwarzschild space.md

 ^proptime

-This procedure will show that for a massive particle, $p$ can be chosen to be proportional to proper time $\tau$.
-However, for light particles proper time intervals $\dd \tau$ vanish and a different variable needs to be chosen.
+This procedure will show that for a massive particle, $p$ can be chosen to be proportional to [[infinitesimal proper time interval in SR|proper time]] $\tau$.
+However, for light particles [[infinitesimal proper time interval in SR|proper time]] intervals $\dd \tau$ vanish and a different variable needs to be chosen.
 The [[#^eom| equations of motion]] have the explicit form using the [[Schwarzschild solution to Einstein's field equation#^AffineconnectionComp]]

 $$